synergy-design-system/synergy-design-system/packages/mcp/README.md

 ## Available Tools

-The MCP server currently registers 17 stable tools by default.
+The MCP server registers 22 tools by default: 17 core tools and 5 intent policy tools.

+Parameter schemas are not duplicated here.
+Call `tools/list` against a running server for the authoritative input schema of every tool, including defaults resolved from your runtime config.

 ### 1. `component-list`

 **Description:** Outputs a list of all available components in the Synergy Design System.

-**Parameters:**

-- `cluster` (string, optional): Cluster id to filter by, for example `components-by-tag/structure`.

 **Example prompts:**